There came the day when I resolved to pass beyond the citie wall, come what may.

 “I seek no place,” sayt I (untruthful).
 “I’m in the service of my lord of Southampton.”

 “What?” cried he, starting up.
-“Is his lordship come so soon?
+“Is his lordship come?
 When shall they be wed?”

 “Can no London cat speak plain?”
 I arrkst.
 “When shall who be wed?”